The Science Fiction novel Speculation and dystopia

 We live in a technological age and it is no wonder many new book science-fiction books are being published.
 A few titles worth mentioning are 2312 (2012) by Kim Stanley Robinson, Quarantine Zone (2016) by Daniel H. Wilson and Too Like the Lightning (2016) Ada Palmer.

 This article is an expose over science fiction in literature.
 The works discussed are just some and plenty have been left out.
 The ambition is to mention some of the most important works which create a chronological red line in the genre.
-Other novels that have innovated the genre are among others Flatland (1884) by Edwin A. Abbot, We (1921) by Yevgeny Zamyatin, War with the Newts (1936) by Karel Čapek and Fahrenheit 451 (1953) by Ray Bradbury.
+Some other novels that have innovated the genre are Flatland (1884) by Edwin A. Abbot, We (1921) by Yevgeny Zamyatin, War with the Newts (1936) by Karel Čapek and Fahrenheit 451 (1953) by Ray Bradbury.

 1.Scientific American september 2016 "Can we trust our own predictions?" by Kim Stanley Robinson p.
 76

-2.Twenty Thousand Leagues Under the Sea Intrdodution p. vii
+2.Twenty Thousand Leagues Under the Sea Introduction p. vii

 3. p. xliv